Gazler/rapidash/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Write your tests, start and check coverage: open file coverage/index.html in your browser.
+Must be 100.0% covered
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request (into the development branch)
+6. Create new Pull Request (into the development branch)

 ## Credits